 The main extension of ADQL wrt SQL is addition of geometric functions.
 Unfortunately, these were not particularly well designed, but if you don’t expect too much, they’ll do their job.

 Compare the radial velocities given by the rave.dr3 and arihip.main catalogs, together with the respective identifiers (hipno for arihip, name for rave).
-Use a positional crossmatch with, say, a couple of arcsecs.
+Use the POINT and CIRCLE functions to perform this positional crossmatch with, say, a couple of arcsecs.